lavendarqueen/Phyllis-Ann-Personal-Blog/README.md

 A personal blog page with light/dark mode and a back button that allows users to read and write blog posts through a user interface that collects the user's username, blog post title and their blog posts.

-- Motivation: This type of page is a useful tool for communicating ideas and networking with others with similar interests.
+- Motivation: I felt that type of page is a useful tool for communicating ideas and networking with others with similar interests.
 - Why did you build this project?
 Building this blog page was an educational experience, both in learning how to code such a document, but also in learning about the benefits of having a blog page.
 - What problem does it solve?
-My personal blog can connect me with other web developers when I have a problem I'm not sure how to resolve.
+My personal blog can connect me with other web developers, who I can learn from and consult when I have a problem I'm uncertain of the resolution.
 - What did you learn?
 I learned about blogging, as well as how to write JavaScript functions to insert html code into a document when a user posts a comment, and to manage styling on a Bootstrap framework.

 ## Installation